rochus-keller/Gingko/Readme.md

 licensing information.

-[^1]: actually "Geiko" would probably have been more terminologically obvious, but the term has an undesirable connotation; according to Wikipedia, "Ginko" is a "living fossil", which fits very well with Interlisp and Medley ;-)
+[^1]: actually "Geiko" would probably have been more terminologically obvious, but the term has an undesirable connotation; according to Wikipedia, "Gingko" (i.e. Ginkgo) is a "living fossil", which fits very well with Interlisp and Medley ;-)